-A 1031 Exchange is a provision within the tax laws that allow for investors to defer taxes when they exchange one investment property for another.
+A 1031 Exchange is a provision within the tax laws that allow for real estate investors to defer taxes when they exchange one business or investment property for another.
 With federal and state taxation regulations, tax savings could be high as 15% to 30% of what you would normally pay.

 Section 1031 of the Internal Revenue Code serves manages this property swap.
-Provided all Internal Revenue Service regulations are strictly fulfilled, it permits an investor to exchange one investment or commercial building for a like-kind property.
-Then postpone the recognition of capital gains on the sale.
+Provided all Internal Revenue Service regulations are strictly fulfilled, it permits one to exchange one investment or commercial building for a like-kind property.
+Then postpone the recognition of capital gains taxes on the sale.

 The exchange serves as both an estate planning instrument and a prudent tax and real estate investment strategy.
-It is also amongst the most effective wealth-building strategies currently accessible to taxpayers.
-It has played a significant role in the strategic choices of several property investment and financial experts.
+It is also amongst the most effective wealth-building strategies currently accessible to tax payers.
+It has played a significant role in the strategic choices of several property investment and financial tax experts.

 Only real estate acquired for investment or to be used in a commercial endeavor is eligible for a 1031 Exchange.
-A fix-and-flip property typically is not eligible since it falls under the restricted class of a property bought only for disposal, which excludes personal residences and fix-and-flip properties.
+A fix-and-flip property typically is not eligible since it falls under the restricted class of a property bought only for disposal, which excludes a primary residence and fix-and-flip investment properties.

-To determine if your secondary or holiday home complies under Section 280A, one might want to think about speaking with a tax professional.
-It can be whether you lease it out in part or in full or if you utilize it as a main business premises.
+To determine if your secondary or holiday home complies under Section 280A, and is eligible for an exchange, one might want to think about speaking with a tax professional.
+It can be whether you lease it out in part or in full or if you utilize it as a main business premises to earn funds.

-This tax-deferred status does not apply to land under development for resale purposes.
-For the intent of an exchange, securities such as bonds, stocks, notes, and other beneficial holdings in a partnership are not considered to be "like-kind" properties.
+Tax deferred exchanges do not apply to land under development for resale purposes.
+For the intent of a 1031 exchange, securities such as bonds, stocks, notes, and other beneficial holdings in a partnership are not considered to be "like-kind" properties.

 A transfer must be an "exchange" instead of the selling of one property and the successive purchase of another, in order to be considered a 1031 exchange.
-The sold property and the replacement property must always be established with the aim of investing or for actual use in a commercial transaction.
+The sold property and the potential replacement property must always be an exchange with the aim of investing in properties or for actual use in a commercial transaction.

-Examples of property transactions that could be considered "like-kind" are:
+Examples of property transactions that could be considered "like-kind" for a 1031 exchange are: